surh/grins/detection/README.md

 -rw-rw-r-- 1 sur science 3227034 jun 22  2018 GCF_003253775.1_ASM325377v1_genomic.fasta
 ```

-Now you are ready to run the first step of the pipeline.
-If you haven't,
+### Downloading the code for predicting GRINS

-download the code with the following command.
-Feel free to use your path
+If you haven't, download the code with the following command.
-of choice.
+Feel free to use your path of choice.

 ```bash
 git clone git@github.com:surh/grins /path/to/grins/repo
 ```

+### Annotating genomes and finding duplicated regions

 The first step of the pipeline is running the `detect_in_genome.nf` nextflow
 script.
 The full set of parameters is